 Once you have selected your destination and the visa that best suits your circumstances, it’s time to get the application process started.
 The Express Entry System is the most popular path to take when applying for permanent residency as it speeds up the immigration process.
 You will need to create an online profile containing information such as your age, education, work experience and so on.
 Based on the information that is supplied, you will then be ranked against other applicants based on points scored according to the Comprehensive Ranking System (CRS).
 Only those with the highest scores will be invited to apply for permanent residency.
 There are many ways to improve your score, including receiving a Provincial Nominee, which can be obtained by submitting an Expression of Interest (EOI) or alternatively receiving a Notification of Interest (NOI) from your chosen province.

-Once all the paperwork is out of the way, there’s nothing left to do but await your ITA and start planning your journey to your new home in Canada!
+Once all the paperwork is out of the way, there’s nothing left to do but await your Invitation to Apply (ITA) and start planning your journey to your new home in Canada!

 But let's face it, with all this information at your fingertips, the application process can still be a complicated and laborious task.
 But if you sign up today for your assessment, one of our dedicated Regulated Canadian Immigration Consultants (RCICs) will be able to assist you with the entire process, from advising you on the best choice of over 70 programs up until you’ve received your visa or permit.
 Why make things more complicated than they have to be?
 Let us help you to take your first step towards immigrating to Canada.